awsdocs/aws-ios-developer-guide/doc_source/s3transferutility.rst

    either express or implied.
 See the License for the specific language governing permissions and limitations under the License.

-Amazon S3 Transfer Utility for iOS (Beta)
+Amazon S3 Transfer Utility for iOS
 #########################################

-`Amazon S3 Transfer Manager for iOS (Beta) <http://docs.aws.amazon.com/mobile/sdkforios/developerguide/s3transfermanager.html#create-the-s3-transfermanager-client>`_ simplifies data transfer between your iOS app and Amazon S3.
-In addition to the S3 Transfer Manager, there is an easier and more powerful way to transfer data between your iOS app and Amazon S3, Amazon S3 Transfer Utility for iOS (Beta).
+`Amazon S3 Transfer Manager for iOS <http://docs.aws.amazon.com/mobile/sdkforios/developerguide/s3transfermanager.html#create-the-s3-transfermanager-client>`_ simplifies data transfer between your iOS app and Amazon S3.
+In addition to the S3 Transfer Manager, there is an easier and more powerful way to transfer data between your iOS app and Amazon S3, Amazon S3 Transfer Utility for iOS.
 This topic shows you how to get started with the new Amazon S3
 Transfer Utility.

 The Amazon S3 Transfer Utility offers two main advantages over the S3 Transfer Manager: